-- Manage tiredness by pacing your activities for the day. - Be sure to include periods of rest between energy-draining activities.
+- Manage tiredness by pacing your activities for the day. - Be sure to include periods of rest between energy-draining activities. - To decrease the risk of infection, wash your hands regularly. - Avoid close contact with people who have a cold, the flu, or other infections. - Take your temperature as your doctor or nurse tells you, and whenever you feel like you may have a fever.

-- To decrease the risk of infection, wash your hands regularly. - Avoid close contact with people who have a cold, the flu, or other infections. - Take your temperature as your doctor or nurse tells you, and whenever you feel like you may have a fever. - To help decrease the risk of bleeding, use a soft toothbrush.
-Check with your nurse before using dental floss. - · Be very careful when using knives or tools. - Use an electric shaver instead of a razor. - Drink enough fluids to keep your urine pale yellow. - If you throw up or have diarrhea, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid). - If you have diarrhea, eat low-fiber foods that are high in protein and calories and avoid foods that can irritate your digestive tracts or lead to cramping. - Ask your nurse or doctor about medicine that can lessen or stop your diarrhea. - To help with nausea and vomiting, eat small, frequent meals instead of three large meals a day.
+- To help decrease the risk of bleeding, use a soft toothbrush.
+Check with your nurse before using dental floss. - Be very careful when using knives or tools. - Use an electric shaver instead of a razor. - Drink plenty of fluids (a minimum of eight glasses per day is recommended). - If you throw up or have diarrhea, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid). - If you have diarrhea, eat low-fiber foods that are high in protein and calories and avoid foods that can irritate your digestive tracts or lead to cramping. - Ask your nurse or doctor about medicine that can lessen or stop your diarrhea. - To help with nausea and vomiting, eat small, frequent meals instead of three large meals a day.
 Choose foods and drinks that are at room temperature.
-Ask your nurse or doctor about other helpful tips and medicine that is available to help stop or lessen these symptoms. - Mouth care is very important.
-Your mouth care should consist of routine, gentle cleaning of your teeth or dentures and rinsing your mouth with a mixture of 1/2 teaspoon of salt in 8 ounces of water or 1/2 teaspoon of baking soda in 8 ounces of water.
-This should be done at least after each meal and at bedtime. - If you have mouth sores, avoid mouthwash that has alcohol.
-Also avoid alcohol and smoking because they can bother your mouth and throat. - To help with hair loss, wash with a mild shampoo and avoid washing your hair every day.
+Ask your nurse or doctor about other helpful tips and medicine that is available to help stop or lessen these symptoms. - To help with hair loss, wash with a mild shampoo and avoid washing your hair every day.
 Avoid coloring your hair. - Avoid rubbing your scalp, pat your hair or scalp dry.
 Limit your use of hair spray, electric curlers, blow dryers, and curling irons. - If you are interested in getting a wig, talk to your nurse and they can help you get in touch with programs in your local area.

-Food and Medicine Interactions
+Food and Drug Interactions

-- There are no known interactions of cyclophosphamide with food. - Check with your doctor or pharmacist about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs, and others) you are taking before starting this medicine as there are known medicine interactions with cyclophosphamide.
+- There are no known interactions of cyclophosphamide with food. - Check with your doctor or pharmacist about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs, and others) you are taking before starting this medicine as there are known drug interactions with cyclophosphamide.
 Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplement to make sure that there are no interactions. - There are known interactions of cyclophosphamide with blood thinning medicine such as warfarin.
 Ask your doctor what precautions you should take.